thi-truong/census-prep/01_welcome_tutorial.md

 		- `for`  is a predicate clause, which specifies how variables should be filtered or limited (for example, for certain geographic areas).
 			- The asterisk here returns all states.
 If you wanted to limit it to California, you would write 06.
 		-  `state` is a geography, which specifies the geographic area(s) of interest.

+Notice how you can search for the exact variables and geographies that you're looking for, and there is no need to store any data or make intermediate products to narrow down to the results you want.
+You can also access way more data than what you can find on data.census.gov, and you don't have to use the file transfer protocol (FTP) either.
+For example, download a bunch of rows in an example.

 Verify some numbers like for California.